jakerenzella/doubtfire-blog/content/blog/introducing-discussion-comments/index.md

 Students will not have access to the prompts before their response is recorded, so you can feel confident you are receiving authentic responses.

 Intelligent Discussions are designed to provide more support for <strong>discussion</strong>, not to replace assessment or student feedback.

+You can use the discussion comment feature starting today, by clicking the microphone button at the comment section, and selecting "Create Discussion", then following the steps.

 The discussion feature will be improved over time with your help and feedback and is the subject of a research project.